FusionAuth/fusionauth-site/DocsDevREADME.md

 - All code snippets within any documents should have indenting formatted to 2 spaces.
 - When introducing a code snippet, don't use a : (colon).
 Instead, just use verbiage before it.
 "The code to exchange the token is similar to below."
 - Prefer 'You' to 'We'.
 'Let's' is acceptable.
+- Headers should be title-case.  (see https://titlecase.com/ to check if you would like.
+No caps on articles 👍)
 - Code captions should be title cased, where the first letter of every word should be capitalized, except for a, an and the: This Code Is the Best
 - Use the oxford comma.
 Apples, bananas, and oranges are my favorite fruits.
 - If something is new in a version, mark it with something like this: